daniels-data-science/Company-Docs/docs/onboarding-process.md

 5. **Consult the FAQ**

    We have a comprehensive Gopher FAQ that is your go-to for any questions you may have.
 It is also a good place to find important information or guides.
-We will keep updating the FAQ document (Thanks to our contributors JAYAMINI DE SILVA and JOHN LEONG CHIN THO!).
+We will keep updating the FAQ document.
 [Here is a link to the FAQ.](https://github.com/Gopher-Industries/company-docs/blob/master/docs/frequently-asked-questions.md)

 We are excited to have you on board and look forward to your contributions to Gopher Industries.
 Let's get started!